grozanov-dev/ff_acx/README.md

     - Check the silence length in video stream:
         !
 The silence in video before start of content cannot be longer than the silence before clap in audio.
         !
-Alson clap in audio can not appear before clap in video (just start record audio before video).
+Also clap in audio can not appear before clap in video (just start record audio before video).

     v Ok:
                /----- 5 sec -----\/- content -\